 The rise of sports betting and casino apps has made gambling constant, private, and easy to hide.
 Many people do not realize how deep they are until the financial or emotional consequences arrive all at once.
 If that is where you are, the situation is more common, and more treatable, than it feels right now.

-What Gambling Disorder Looks Like
+What Does Gambling Disorder Look Like?

 Gambling disorder is recognized in the DSM-5 and shares the brain reward patterns of substance addiction.
 Common signs include:

-• Chasing losses, betting more to win back what was lost
+- Chasing losses, betting more to win back what was lost

-• Needing to bet larger amounts for the same excitement
+- Needing to bet larger amounts for the same excitement

-• Repeated failed attempts to cut back or stop
+- Repeated failed attempts to cut back or stop

-• Lying about how much time or money is involved
+- Lying about how much time or money is involved

-• Borrowing, hiding debt, or risking important relationships and work
+- Borrowing, hiding debt, or risking important relationships and work

-• Restlessness or irritability when trying to stop
+- Restlessness or irritability when trying to stop

-• Gambling to escape stress, anxiety, or low mood
+- Gambling to escape stress, anxiety, or low mood

-Why Gambling Is So Hard to Stop Alone
+Why Is Gambling So Hard to Stop Alone?

 Gambling delivers an unpredictable reward, which is one of the most powerful reinforcement patterns that exists.
 Combined with shame and secrecy, that makes willpower alone a losing strategy for most people.
 Structured treatment interrupts the cycle and rebuilds the skills and supports that recovery needs.

-How We Treat Gambling Addiction at Heights Behavioral Health
+How Do We Treat Gambling Addiction?

 Treatment begins with a clinical assessment, then combines individual therapy with group work.
 Our Houston groups include a dedicated Process Addictions group, Relapse Prevention, Shame Resilience, and skills groups in CBT, DBT, ACT, and Motivational Interviewing.
 Cognitive behavioral therapy is especially well supported for gambling, helping change the thinking errors and urges that drive a bet.